On Monogamy and Marriage

 I believe that one should understand the implications of marriage, to understand the seriousness of such a union, before committing him or herself to another person for the rest of their lives.
 Perhaps it is an inherently American lack of reverence for most things that causes us to look at marriages as something to be entered relatively casually, something to be broken off when it becomes inconvenient.

-In which case, it may not be so outlandish for churches and other institutions to test a couple’s martial readiness as seen in comedy movie License to Wed [2].
+In which case, it may not be so outlandish for churches and other institutions to test a couple’s martial readiness as seen in the comedy movie License to Wed [2].
 In a society where single parent households, divorced families, and broken homes are becoming more and more prevalent, it seems to me that the sanctity of the role of husband or wife is not being taken seriously by enough people.
-There are deep and underlying implications of becoming a spouse and even more immensely important impact on their children if they choose to become parents.
-I believe that most people have particular deficiencies, some superficial and others more serious, that make them a poor fit as a spouse or parent.
-If we would educate people to help them to understand that a marriage lasts forever, that our actions live on through our children who may suffer for our sins and indiscretions, that matrimony is not meant to be thought of lightly, if we would entertain the idea of putting people through mandatory child care classes and a couple of marriage seminars to help people gain valuable perspective and knowledge on the journey they are about to take, then perhaps we would be able to realize higher rates of marital satisfaction and more longevity.
+There are deep and underlying implications of becoming a spouse and an even more immensely important impact on their children if they choose to become parents.
+I believe that most people have particular deficiencies—some superficial and others more serious—that make them a poor fit as a spouse or parent.
+If we would educate people to help them to understand that a marriage lasts forever, that our actions live on through our children who may suffer most from our mistakes and indiscretions, that matrimony is not meant to be thought of lightly; if we would entertain the idea of putting people through mandatory child care classes and a couple of marriage seminars to help people gain valuable perspective and knowledge on the journey they are about to take; then perhaps we would be able to realize higher rates of marital satisfaction and more longevity.
 And although tangential to the topic at hand, perhaps with the improvement of the marital state of affairs in this country, we would see less broken families and therefore decrease the burden these people place on the government, what with all the social services that are created to help these families.